 All vendor listings include a brief description of the course content taken directly from the individual vendor’s website.

 At this time, we will not be addressing some other important CE factors such as level of evidence and CE approval.
-We have found a very useful resource for determining Physical Therapy continuing education requirements for individual states on the Continuingeducation.com website, link to page is http://www.continuingeducation.com/physical-therapy/state-ce-requirements/ .
+We have found a very useful resource for determining Physical Therapy continuing competence requirements for individual states on the Continuingeducation.com website, link to page is http://www.continuingeducation.com/physical-therapy/state-ce-requirements/ .
 Another good resource for determining individual state Continuing Competence Activity Approval is the Jurisdiction Licensure Reference Guide on the Federation of State Boards of Physical Therapy website.
 Link to site is https://www.fsbpt.net/lrg/Home/LicenseRenewalCourseApproval.

 Many of the courses provide some type of description of their approval level, and we are going to let the individual practitioners make their own judgments about evidence levels when they explore the course content at the individual vendor’s website.
 The American Physical Therapy Association and its various State Chapters are also a good source of CE opportunities for their members, and at this point we have not included any of their specific courses within our listings.